 We own, control or are developing generation capacity powered by natural gas, nuclear, coal, hydro, wind and solar assets.
 Our power business in Canada is mainly located in Alberta, Ontario and Québec.
 Our power business in the U.S. is located in New York, New England, and Arizona.
-The assets are largely supported by long-term contracts and some represent low cost baseload generation, while others are critically located, essential capacity.
+The assets are largely supported by long-term contracts and some represent low-cost baseload generation, while others are essential to providing capacity to the area in which it is located.